elenakperez/elenakperez.github.io/_pages/outreach.md

 Joint Program - Applicant and Support Knowledgbase (JP-ASK)
 ======
-I have been involved in [JP-ASK](https://mit.whoi.edu/admissions/apply/jp-applicant-service-knowledgebase-jp-ask/) as a mentor since 2021 and have served on the excecutive board since 2022.
+I have been involved in [JP-ASK](https://mit.whoi.edu/admissions/apply/jp-applicant-service-knowledgebase-jp-ask/) as a mentor since 2021 and have served on the excecutive board 2022–2024.
 JP-ASK is a mentorship program that matches current JP graduate students with prospective students.
 The main goal of JP-ASK is to diversify the geosciences by providing mentorship to underrepresented groups.

 <div class="gallery gallery-cols-3">
     <figure>